matt-garman/mcu-relay-controller/README.md

 2. Peer-review of the code base
 3. Add support for muting during relay state transition (see BYOC relay bypass or [this post](https://www.diystompboxes.com/smfforum/index.php?topic=118021.msg1263909#msg1263909))
-4. Add support for two-coil relays (note this allows for simpler de-coupling of MCU and relay; see BYOC relay bypass)
+4. Add support for non-latching relays
-5. Add support for non-latching relays
+5. Generalize PCB with jumpers to be MCU agnostic
-6. Generalize PCB with jumpers to be MCU agnostic
+6. Add support for fancier UI features, such as momentary-on, double-tap support, etc
-7. Add support for fancier UI features, such as momentary-on, double-tap support, etc
+7. Implement scheme for having guaranteed user-defined power-off state (e.g. device always reverts to bypass on power loss, maybe use MCU watchdog or brownout detector)
-8. Implement scheme for having guaranteed user-defined power-off state (e.g. device always reverts to bypass on power loss, maybe use MCU watchdog or brownout detector)
+8. Incorporate a tag or pin header connection for (re-)programming the MCU in-circuit.
-9. Incorporate a tag or pin header connection for (re-)programming the MCU in-circuit.
+9. Test and validate additional relays

 ## <a name="manifesto"></a>Effect Pedal Bypass Manifesto